freedomofpress/securedrop-docs/docs/journalist/submissions.rst

          about encouraging sources to use SecureDrop.

-Safely working with submissions outside the *Journalist Workstation*
+Safely working with submissions outside the SecureDrop Workstation
 --------------------------------------------------------------------

 .. _malware_risks: